Ianokane1/pawfectionparlour/README.md

 - Once the user has successfully signed up, this will automatically log in and direct the user to the create profile page.

 ### Login Page
-- A login form that requires the user to enter their email address and password that they used when signing up to the site.
+- A login form that requires the user to enter the email address and password that they used when signing up to the site.
 - A message to prompt the user that if an account has not been created they can click the signup hyperlink to be redirected to the signup page.
 - If the user enters in the wrong credentials, a message is displayed to the user.
 ![signup_email_validation](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653682792/loginzoom_ro6rpu.png)